-The Strategic Wildfire Prevention Initiative includes the following funding streams:
+The February 2018 intake includes the following funding streams:

-- Development or update of Community Wildfire Protection Plans (CWPP) - Development of fuel management prescriptions - Operational fuel treatments, including maintenance treatments - Fuel management demonstration projects - SWPI FireSmart Planning grants
+- Development of fuel management prescriptions - Operational fuel treatments, including maintenance treatments - FireSmart Planning & Activity grants

 Operational Fuel Treatment Program

 Operational fuel management is defined as the process of changing forest fuel to reduce aggressive fire behaviour.
 This may include treatments such as thinning, spacing and pruning trees, and removal of needles and woody debris from the forest floor.
 The intent is to reduce fuel load in the forest and reduce the potential for devastating wildfires.